I try to keep all my reviews up to date. This Convertbox review was last updated February 2024 with the latest news and product updates.

-What’s even more interesting is that, in every step of the funnel, you can also add tracking options so you could fire a Facebook event to dramatically improve your re-targeting.
+What’s even more interesting is that, in every step of the funnel, you can also add tracking options so you can fire a Facebook event to dramatically improve your re-targeting.

-Imagine retargeting people based on what they choose in these questions instead of just sending the same ad to everyone who visited your website.
+Imagine retargeting people based on what they choose in these questions instead of just sending the same ad to everyone who visits your website.
 Did they choose that they’re interested in more traffic or more leads?
-Did they select they are using your competitors or are they in the market for your product?
+Did they select that they are using your competitors, or are they in the market for your product?

 Let’s the ConvertBox review begin!

-It doesn’t overwhelm you with information, I could argue that I would love some additional layer of information, but still, it’s good enough for most users.
+It doesn’t overwhelm you with information.
+I could argue that I would love some additional layers of information, but still, it’s good enough for most users.

-Clicking on the two groups I’ve created for Smartflows will give us further statistics around our lead generation effort.
+Clicking on the two groups I’ve created for Smartflows will give us further statistics about our lead generation effort.